bignacio/llama.up/README.md

 llama.up uses [Apache APISIX](https://apisix.apache.org) as API gateway.

+## Contributing and issues

+llama.up was created for personal use so if you have suggestions to make it better or run into problems, please create an issue or open a PR in the repo.

+And remember, be nice.
+Thanks!.

 ## Pre-requisites

 * An AWS account and credentials (key ID and secret access key)